Arnoinfi66/OCI-networking-Analysis-/Documents /product-usage-summary.md

 My key learning is that OCI networking depends on the relationship between VCNs, subnets, gateways, route tables, and security controls.
 A subnet alone does not define traffic behavior.
 Routing and security rules must be reviewed together.

-## Confidentiality Note

-All examples are based on my own learning/demo environment.
-No client-confidential or proprietary information is included.